 This early American style combines characteristics from traditional and rustic home design, while incorporating historically inspired elements.
 The aesthetic draws on styles and trends from the 1600s to the 1800s, and often contains subdued, muted colors, and vintage finishes like oil-rubbed bronze.
 Fabrics and wallpaper feature a toile design, which was popular during the colonial era.
 Furniture is handmade and inspired by the early American frontier.
 Each table and chair goes through a custom-made process in which intricate carvings and design elements like flourishes are imprinted.
 Woods typically used to construct furniture includes maple, elm, hickory and cherry.
 Brass knobs and handles are added to cabinets, drawers and armoires for an added touch of sophistication.
 Handcrafted brass and copper lanterns, chandeliers and wall sconces give an old world feel to American Colonial interiors.

 Just like the lifestyle of the Amish people, this home design aesthetic is modest and simple with an emphasis on functionality.
 Similar to mission and Shaker, Amish furniture relies on the woodworking of craftsmen to build kitchen cabinetry and other utilitarian home features.
 Homes are often filled with neutral tones, such as grays, blacks, whites and browns.
 Wood furnishings are used throughout the home, offering a warm contrast to the subdued color palette.
 Amish furniture is recognizable thanks to unique arched crown molding and overlay doors and drawers.
 Tables, chairs, sofas and armoires typically feature flared base legs and are made of solid wood like cherry and oak.
 Gaslight fixtures are popular in Amish homes.
 Authentic materials such as iron, copper and tin are used to craft pendants and wall sconces.

-Inspired by French art and design from the 1920s, art deco is characterized by sleek, metallic finishes like stainless steel, glass and chrome.
+Inspired by French art and design from the 1920s, art deco (short for arts decoratifs) is characterized by sleek, metallic finishes like stainless steel, glass and chrome.
 Unlike vintage style, which highlights floral patterns, rugs and linens feature graphic prints such as zig zags, sunbursts, animal prints and geometric shapes.
 Furniture and wall art throughout an art deco-inspired home are defined by jagged, pointed edges.
 Pieces are also larger – generously sized chairs, armoires, dressers and couches are all typical of the 1920s.
-Light fixtures are just as structured as the decor and furniture.
+Light fixtures are just as structuredmid-cent as the decor and furniture.
 They’re typically made of sleek, shiny materials like polished bronze, chrome or steel.
-Geometric patterns are frequently printed on wall sconces, ceiling mounts and lamps.
+Bold geometric patterns are frequently printed on wall sconces, ceiling mounts and lamps.
 Other angular designs like chevron and zig zags adorn light fixtures.
 Great examples of Art Deco architecture can be found in the historic district in Miami Beach, Florida where this whimsical style is embraced by many small hotels built in the mid-1920s to early 1940s [Curtis 1982].

 Art Deco In-Depth Article

-This mid-century style combines modernity with minimalism.
-Unlike art deco, art moderne (a.k.a. streamline moderne) designs are tapered, rounded and have a more horizontal emphasis.
+This mid-century style combines modernity with idealistic minimalism.
+Unlike angular art deco, art moderne (a.k.a. streamline moderne) designs are tapered, rounded and have a more horizontal emphasis.
 Frequently, they are adorned with parallel “flow” or “speed” lines [Cogdell 2010].
 Art Moderne homes feature an all-white color palette, and relies on smooth surfaces with little decorative detailing.
 Doorways, windows and other architectural elements come with curved corners.
 Raw, natural textures such as metal, terra cotta tile, concrete and glass are all mixed and matched throughout the home as well.
 The key to art moderne is simplicity – decorative patterns are scarce.
 Instead, solid neutrals really help to make a strong statement.
 Furniture is stripped down and typically emulates a sense of motion with pieces like tiered tables.
 Chairs and sofas also have rounded edges and use contrasting material colors like black and white.
 Surfaces are glossy to give the furniture a modern feel.
 Floor and table lamps are popular light fixtures in the art moderne style.
 These lamps commonly feature frosted glass and shades are circular and also made of glass.

 The art nouveau home design style is similar to art deco in that it features decorative detailing combined with contemporary characteristics.
 However, this aesthetic is defined by flowing lines, rather than strict, geometric shapes.
 Door and window frames, along with furniture all have elegant curved edges which vary from subtle undulations to exaggerated fantastical contours.
 Its symbols and motifs are abstracted from organic vegetation and “a repertoire of biomorphic forms; much of its imagery is directly or obliquely feminine” [Banham 1997].
 Other common elements of art nouveau design includes floral patterns, stained glass windows, oriental rugs and wrought iron light fixtures and staircase railings.
 Lighting is typically made up of hand-blown glass or semi-precious stones and incorporates natural elements like vines, birds, branches and florals.

 Warm colors, rugged textures and rustic finishes are all included in artisan home design.
 Materials and finishes are all of high quality and embraced for their craftsmanship and detailing.
 Rich wood cabinets, oil-rubbed bronze faucets and hammered surfaces all play a role in creating an artisan home.
 Rugs and fabrics feature floral and colorfully abstract patterns, similar to what you might find in a traditional style home.
 Furniture can be characterized by fine workmanship that isn’t overly ornate, and typically reflects the identity or ethnicity of the maker.
 The same idea goes for light fixtures, which are entirely unique.
 Artisan homes can feature anything from handcrafted pendant chandeliers to a table lamp with a blown glass vase.